sdiehl/wiwinwlh/tutorial.md

 Datatypes
 ---------

-The usual hand-wavy of describing algebraic datatypes is to indicate the how natural correspondence between sum types, product types, and polynomial expressions arises.
+The usual hand-wavy way of describing algebraic datatypes is to indicate the how natural correspondence between sum types, product types, and polynomial expressions arises.

 ```haskell